cnizzardini/cakephp-yummy/README.md

 Delightfully tasty tools for your cakephp project.

-## About

-Contains rudimentary tools for enhancing your cakephp-3.x project including:
+**YummySearch**

-- YummySearch - a component that works with PaginatorComponent to add search functionality to tables.
+A component that works with PaginatorComponent to add search functionality to tables.

+**YummyAcl**

-- YummyAcl - a component that works with Auth to add basic access controls to your site.
+A component that works with Auth to add basic access controls to your site.
+[Read documentation](https://github.com/cnizzardini/cakephp-yummy/wiki/YummyACL)

+**YummyTemplate**

-- YummyTemplate - a series of bootstrap admin themes for your admin portal.
+A series of bootstrap admin themes for your admin portal.

 ## Installation